department-of-veterans-affairs/vagov-content/pages/careers-employment/dependent-benefits.md

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vocational-rehabilitation-and-employment">Go to eBenefits to Apply</a>

-**Note:** If the Servicemember or Veteran in your family isn’t yet using VR&E benefits and services, they may also apply online through eBenefits.
+**Note:** If the service member or Veteran in your family isn’t yet using VR&E benefits and services, they may also apply online through eBenefits.

 <span id="dependents-services">